 He was six foot four and thick around the middle and possessed a voice that matched his impressive size.
 He and Hera had become friends once they realized how much they enjoyed each other’s company.
-They made a point of meeting for lunch once a month.
+They made a point of meeting for lunch each month.
 She loved his stories.
 He never ran out of them.
-On recall he could turn the most somber experience into a hilarious sequence of missteps.
+On recall, he could turn the most somber experience into a hilarious sequence of missteps.
 And Chuck loved her laughter.
 In all the years they’d known each other, they had never become an item, because he was married and wouldn’t think of harming his wife and family by engaging in anything but talk with another woman.

 Hera left her chair and met him halfway across the room.
 He wrapped her in his big arms and kissed the top of her head, since in his younger days he’d injured his back while playing professional basketball and it was as far as he could bend.
 “How’s my girl?” he said.

 “Right back at you.
 I just stopped by to see if you and Toby have located my diamond.”

 “We’re pretty certain we know where it is.”